-2.3 Registering for the First Time to the FCICE and the Examinee Identification Number
+2.3 First Time Registering for the FCICE and the Examinee Identification Number

-If you have never registered for a Federal Court Interpreter Certification Examination before, you may be asked to enter your first name, middle name, last name, address (including city, state, and zip code), day phone number, evening phone number, e-mail address, and other information.
+If you have never registered for a Federal Court Interpreter Certification Examination before, you may be asked to enter your first name, middle name, last name,, address (including city, state, and zip code), day phone number, evening phone number, e-mail address, and other information.

 You will be issued an Examinee Identification Number.
 That number is very important!
 You will need the number for subsequent communications with FCICE staff.
-(If you have registered to take an FCICE exam before, you may have already received your Examinee Identification Number.)
+(If you have registered to take an FCICE exam since 2018, you may have already received your Examinee Identification Number.)